 Attendance List for tracing purposes - Community transmission is low at present, but it is highly likely that there will be an outbreak of coronavirus within a church setting in coming months.
 It would be of great assistance to the authorities if a register of attendance and contact details could be kept for all church services and meetings.
-A contact, in tracing terms, is someone you have spent more than 15 minutes with in a 2 metre distance.
+A contact, in tracing terms, is someone you have spent more than 15 minutes with in a 2-metre distance.

 Cleaning - The virus can survive on hard surfaces for up to 72 hours.
 The virus doesn't like sunlight but prefers dark places with hard surfaces and poor ventilation.
-If a building is used again within the 72 hour period a thorough cleaning must take place using all the recommended products.
+If a building is used again within the 72-hour period a thorough cleaning must take place using all the recommended products.
 There is no need for specialist cleaning unless there is an outbreak of the virus.
 The virus survives for shorter periods on soft furnishings, but they are harder to clean.
 The removal of cushions and soft seating is recommended.
 Hard surfaces are easier to clean.

-2 metre distancing - 2 metre social distancing should remain in place in Church buildings for the time being.
+2 metres distancing - Whilst 1 metre is now permitted in Northern Ireland, it is strongly recommended that 2 metres social distancing remain in place in Church buildings for the time being.